Captain Cook Weather Forecast - News Break

 Captain Cook Weather Forecast

-Here’s the forecast for the next four days in Captain Cook: Wednesday, May 26: Mostly sunny then isolated rain showers in the day; while isolated rain showers then mostly cloudy during night; Thursday, May 27: Partly sunny then scattered rain showers in the day; while scattered rain showers then mostly cloudy during night; Friday, May 28: Mostly cloudy then isolated rain showers in the day; while isolated rain showers then mostly cloudy during night; Saturday, May 29: Mostly cloudy then scattered rain showers in the day; while isolated rain showers then partly cloudy during night;mp.newsbreakapp.com
+Here’s the forecast for the next four days in Captain Cook: Friday, May 28: Partly sunny then isolated rain showers in the day; while isolated rain showers then mostly cloudy during night; Saturday, May 29: Partly sunny then isolated rain showers in the day; while partly cloudy during night; Sunday, May 30: Partly sunny then isolated rain showers in the day; while isolated rain showers then partly cloudy during night; Monday, May 31: Mostly cloudy then isolated rain showers in the day; while partly cloudy during night;mp.newsbreakapp.com